mikeathan/nodeherder/README.md

 metrics results are not loaded. data is always emtpy. maybe issue with store

+first enabling metrics in setting - it doesnt store events

 getting alot of mqtt Connection Lost: EOF - not sure if its a problem or not